vertex-lab/website/content/blog/introducing-vertex.md

 1. [`VerifyReputation`](/docs/nips/verify-reputation-dvm/): give your users useful and personalized information to asses the reputation of an npub, minimizing the risk of impersonations.
 2. [`RecommendFollows`](/docs/nips/recommend-follows-dvm/): give your users personalized recommendations about interesting npubs they might want who to follow.
-3. [`SortAuthors`](/docs/nips/sort-authors-dvm/): give your users the ability to sort replies, comments, zaps, search results or just about anything using authors' reputations.
+3. [`SortProfiles`](/docs/nips/sort-profiles-dvm/): give your users the ability to sort replies, comments, zaps, and just about anything using the authors' reputations.

 To learn more, watch this 4 minute walk-through video.